-Calcutta/Kolkata Chicken Biryani is a mixed rice dish inspired by Awadhi cuisine.
+Calcutta or Kolkata style Chicken Biryani is a mixed rice dish inspired by Awadhi cuisine.
 Biryani usually cooked with rice, Yogurt, meat and spices.

-Calcutta Biryani is much lighter on spices and serving potato with meat is the specialty of Kolkata Biryani.
+Kolkata style Chicken Biryani is much lighter on spices and serving potato with meat is the specialty of Kolkata Biryani.
 Nutmeg, Mace, Cinnamon, Cardamom, Saffron, rose water and screwpine water ( Meetha Attar) these are the quintessential ingredients for this Biryani.

 Biryani Masala:( 40gm)